 Research in this area is fundamental to the mission of Newman University.
 The subject area welcomes applications from suitably qualified students who wish to pursue postgraduate research degrees (MPhil and PhD awarded by the University of Leicester).
 For more information about the research interests of the Psychology team, please visit the psychology research section of this website.

-Successful completion of this course enables students to apply for Doctorate programmes in clinical psychology.
+Successful completion of this course will enhance students CV to enable students to apply for higher degrees.

 All information is believed to be accurate at time of publishing, but Government support, fees and bursaries may be subject to change without notice.

 1. Is the course British Psychological Society (BPS) accredited?